matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 **Step 4 (paymaster).** The system calls the `prePaymaster` method of the sender.
 If this call does not revert, then the `validateAndPayForPaymasterTransaction` method of the paymaster is called.
 If it does not revert too, proceed to the next step.

-**Step 3.** The system verifies that the bootloader has received at least `tx.ergsPrice * tx.ergsLimit` ETH to the bootloader.
+**Step 5.** The system verifies that the bootloader has received at least `tx.ergsPrice * tx.ergsLimit` ETH to the bootloader.
 If it is the case, the verification is considered complete and we can proceed to the next step.

 #### The execution step

 The execution step is considered responsible for the actual execution of the transaction and sending the refunds for any unused ergs back to the user.
 If there is any revert on this step, the transaction is still considered valid and will be included in the block.

-**Step 4.** The system calls the `executeTransaction` method of the account.
+**Step 6.** The system calls the `executeTransaction` method of the account.

-**Step 5. (only in case the transaction has a paymaster)** The `postOp` method of the paymaster is called.
+**Step 7. (only in case the transaction has a paymaster)** The `postOp` method of the paymaster is called.
 This step should typically be used for refunding the sender the unused ergs in case the paymaster was used to facilitate paying fees in ERC-20 tokens.

 ### Fees

-In EIP4337 you can see three types of gas limits: `verificationGas`, `executionGas`, `preVerificationGas`, that describe the gas limit for the different steps of the transaction inclusion in a block. zkSync has only a single field, `ergsLimit`, that covers the fee for all three.
+In EIP4337 you can see three types of gas limits: `verificationGas`, `executionGas`, `preVerificationGas`, that describe the gas limit for the different steps of the transaction inclusion in a block. zkSync 2 has only a single field, `ergsLimit`, that covers the fee for all three.
 When submitting a transaction, make sure that `ergsLimit` is enough to cover verification, paying the fee (the ERC20 transfer mentioned above), and the actual execution itself.

 By default, calling `estimateGas` adds a constant to cover charging the fee and the signature verification for EOA accounts.

-## Using `SystemContractsCaller` library
+## Using the `SystemContractsCaller` library

 For the sake of security, both `NonceHolder` and the `ContractDeployer` system contracts can only be called with a special `isSystem` flag.
 You can read more about it [here](../contracts/system-contracts.md#protected-access-to-some-of-the-system-contracts).
 To make a call with this flag, the `systemCall` method of the [SystemContractsCaller](https://github.com/matter-labs/v2-testnet-contracts/blob/sb-system-contracts-for-new-update/l2/system-contracts/SystemContractsCaller.sol) library should be used.